-1 small potato (or equal amount of Korean radish)
+1 medium potato (or equal amount of Korean radish)

 salt and pepper to taste

-Cut the potato in half lengthwise and slice into thin (1/4-inch thick) half-moon shapes.
-Cut tofu into 1/2 inch thick bite-size pieces.
+Cut the potato in half lengthwise, and slice into half-moon shapes.
+Cut tofu into 1/2-inch thick bite-size pieces.
 Cut the scallions into 1-inch lengths.

-Add the scallions and drizzle the lightly beaten egg over the boiling soup.
+Add the scallions, and drizzle the beaten egg over the boiling soup.
 Turn the heat off as soon as the scallions are slightly wilted.
-Serve with a bowl of rice and kimchi.